btcpayserver/btcpayserver-doc/docs/WalletSetup.md

 #### Use an existing mobile wallet

+Some mobile wallets (i.e. [Blue Wallet](https://bluewallet.io/)) allow you to create a wallet and export the extended public key using a QR Code.
+You can easily connect your BTCPay Server to a [QR Coded xpub](FAQ/FAQ-Wallet/#can-i-connect-my-mobile-wallet-to-btcpay).

+The common [(gap-limit)](FAQ/FAQ-Wallet/#missing-payments-in-my-software-or-hardware-wallet) issue is likely to occur using any mobile wallet, unless they have a way to adjust it.

+To spend and manage funds with the [internal BTCPay Wallet](./Wallet.md) you will need to provide your private key (used to generate the xpub QR Code) or simply receive funds through your BTCPay and manage the funds in the external wallet.

 ## Create a new wallet

 If you do not have an existing wallet, you can generate a new one within your BTCPay Server.
 If are using a [third-party host](./ThirdPartyHosting.md), this option needs to be explicitly enabled by the server admin.
 Generating a new wallet in an environment you are not sure is trustworthy, is discouraged.